-Section 27.1 Working out of Rank A member who is temporarily required to perform the duties of a higher ranking position, and who performs the responsibilities of the higher ranking position for two (2) hours or more in a workday, shall be paid at the rate of pay equal to that paid to sergeants for all hours worked in the higher ranking position.
+Section 27.1 Working out of Rank.
+A member who is temporarily required to perform the duties of a higher ranking position, and who performs the responsibilities of the higher ranking position for more than two (2) hours in a workday, shall be paid at the rate of pay equal to that paid the higher ranking position for all hours worked in the higher ranking position.